StumblingPanda/Azeron-Overlay/README.md

 6. Select the file you just exported
 7. Pick your profile from the dropdown and hit **Apply** — key labels update instantly

+## Support & Community

+Have a question, found a bug, or want to suggest a feature?
+Head over to the [Discussions](../../discussions) tab on GitHub!

 ## License
 GPL v3